Setting The Scene

 Horses use many body language signals, often very subtle, to communicate with each other.
 This goes along with their need not to draw attention to themselves when potential predators might be around – communication without sound is safer.
 Horsemen learn these body language signals and often instinctively begin to be able to imitate them, which allows them to communicate a great deal to horses simply by how they move when around them.

 Horses do certainly use vocal sounds.
-A soft “huh-huh-huh” is a friendly greeting, used in many situations as diverse as a mare to her newborn foal and a horse when its owner comes into the barn.
+A soft “huh-huh-huh” is a friendly greeting, used in many situations as diverse as a mare to her newborn foal, or one or more horses greeting a person who enters the barn.
 Snorting can be a sign of disapproval or of mild alarm and is generally not loud.
 Whinnying or neighing is a strong and immediate communication and can be very loud.
 It may be a call of distress, a warning, or indicate a desire by a nervous horse to connect with other horses that may be out of sight.
 All of these sounds are used not only with other horses but can be directed at people as well.

 Squeals are generally not directed at people, but often follow an initial introduction between two horses that do not know each other or have not seen each other for a time.
 Squeals are often followed by nipping and/or some assertive body language that is aimed at establishing dominance and determining where each horse stands with regard to pecking order.